GMOD/jbrowse-components/website/docs/user_guide.md

 ### Coverage visualization

-The coverage visualization shows the depth-of-coverage of the reads at eacposition on the genome, and also draws using colored boxes any occurence of mismatches between the read and the reference genome, so if 50% of the reads had a T instead of the reference A, half the height of the coverage histogram would contain a 'red' box
+The coverage visualization shows the depth-of-coverage of the reads at each position on the genome, and also draws using colored boxes any occurrence of mismatches between the read and the reference genome, so if 50% of the reads had a T instead of the reference A, half the height of the coverage histogram would contain a 'red' box